Vahid Ahmadov: Life

-Born in the village of Qonaqkənd of Quba Rayon, April 2, 1947.
+Born in the village of Gonagkend of Quba District, April 2, 1947.

 On November 6, 2005 he was elected as Member of Parliament from Quba constituency No. 52.
 In the parliament, he is a deputy chair of the Standing Commission of the Milli Mejlis on Economic Policy; head of Azerbaijan-Germany, Azerbaijan-Croatia, Azerbaijan-Russia and Azerbaijan-Turkmenistan working groups on interparliamentary relations.

 Vahid Ahmadov is married, with two children.